Supporting your move toward mental wellness

 We are in the process of implementing direct billing.
 In the meantime, you should contact your insurance provider to ensure that your extended health benefits cover services offered by Registered Clinical Counsellors (RCC).

-We are not accepting new clients at this time.
-If you wish to be added to the waitlist, please provide your contact details, availability, and briefly outline your primary reason for seeking psychotherapy.
+Please provide your contact details, availability, and briefly outline your primary reason for seeking psychotherapy.
 Thank you.

 "You're gonna do beautiful things in this world" - D.A.

-Clayton Heights, Surrey, British Columbia V4N 5M7, Canada
+6986 192 St., Surrey, British Columbia V4N 6K4, Canada

 Phone: 604-283-3667 Email: intake@quietwavepsychotherapy.com